rahulsm27/CheatSheets/README.md

+## CHEATSHEETS

-A collection of important cheatsheats sourced from the internet
+A collection of good cheatsheets sourced from the internet

 1. Statistic (Probability distribution, Hypothesis testing, ANNOVA, Chi-square test)